csik/4240_Syllabus/_classes/aDW5.md

 title: "Design Workbook 5"
 type: assignment
 ---
-Fifth Design Workbook, one response on [Bogost], the other from one of [Schull, Williams].
+Fifth Design Workbook, one response on [Bogost], the other from one of [Schull OR Williams].